Extensions

 Start using extensions and runtime plugins

 Extension is a reusable, isolated part of your application.
-It can contain any kind of source logic modifications, source being either a theme or an extension.
+It can contain any kind of source logic modifications, source being either a or an extension.

-Build configuration (webpack and babel) can also be modified from extensions.
+(webpack and babel) can also be modified from extensions.

 In this guide, you will operate with the code depicted below, located in the corresponding directory.